PrivateHomeIoT/PrivateHome/README.md

 # PrivateHome

-## Beschreibung
+## Description

-Dies ist ein SmartHome-Projekt, welches auf Design, Sicherheit und Erweiterbarkeit ausgelegt ist.
-Es wird in Scala programmiert.
+This is a SmartHome project focused on design, security and expandability.
+It is programmed in Scale.

 ## Status

-Wir sind noch in der Entwicklungsphase.
-Hier ist ein Status von dem, was geplant ist und was schon umgesetzt wurde.
+This is still a work in progress.
+The following list represents our current status and planned goals.

 - [ ] Web-GUI
 - [ ] Android-App
 - [ ] iOS-App
 - [ ] MQTT
 - [ ] 443 MHz
-- [ ] Infrarot
+- [ ] Infrared
 - [ ] ZigBee
 - [ ] Alexa
 - [ ] Apple Home
 - [ ] Google Assistant
-- [ ] Setupassistent
+- [ ] Setup assistent
-- [ ] Einrichtungsassistent für Geräte
+- [ ] Setup assistent for devices